hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-publish-task.md

 > ![Under the hood](assets/images/engine.png) **_Under the hood_**
 >
-> The script performs the following operations
+> The script performs the following operations:
+>
 > - Update `manifest/package.xml` automatically according to the committed updates
 > - Clean XML of metadatas according to .sfdx-hardis.yml config property `autoCleanTypes` and `autoRemoveUserPermissions`
 > - New git commit with automated updates